J. Press

+History

+Jacobi Press immigrated to the US from Latvia in 1896 with the intention of becoming a rabbi; however, he began working for his uncle’s custom tailoring business in Middleton, CT upon his arrival to the United States.
+He founded J.Press six years later.

+By the 1920s, J. Press had become the preferred tailor for clientele, such as Duke Ellington, Cary Grant and Robert Frost.
+In a 1936 letter written to his daughter, F. Scott Fitzgerald warned her to “beware the wolves in J. Pressed tweed.”

+Richard Press, grandson to Jacobi, helped pivot the business from Connecticut to New York, where it caught the eye of Japanese company Kashiyama.
+In 1974, the Press family sold the rights to license J. Press for the Japanese market, making it the first American brand to be licensed in Japan.
+By 1986, Kashiyama owned J Press.

+Japanese licensed distribution is roughly six times larger than the American-made J. Press.
+J. Press is currently part of the Onward Group (Onward Holdings, Ltd.).
+More recently, notable patrons have included Supreme Court Justice Stephen Breyer and Governor Bill Richardson as regular customers.

 Style

-Jacobi Press immigrated to the US from Latvia in 1896 and founded the company six years later.

 Since its founding, J. Press' clothing has remained much the same.
-For example, the company produces the vast majority of its off-the-rack jackets in the traditional "three-button sack" style rarely found today in America, and for the most part, only produces plain-front trousers, for which the company suggests a traditional 13/4" cuff.
+J. Press is said to carry on a traditional Ivy League style of men's clothing, showing a commitment to classic style.
+J. Press caters most to an old-fashioned preppy subculture that eschews popular culture trends.
+Its signature branded items include: the “Shaggy Dog” Shetland sweaters, Indian madras jackets, and Oxford button down shirts.
+The company produces the vast majority of its off-the-rack jackets in the traditional "three-button sack" style rarely found today in America, and for the most part, only produces plain-front trousers, for which the company suggests a traditional 13/4" cuff.
 Fabrics are generally subdued, except for traditionally bright-colored items such as casual trousers and sweaters.
 Its neckties bear traditional repp stripe, foulard, and paisley motifs.
 They also carry scarves and ties featuring motifs and colors for Ivy League schools, including Yale's Skull and Bones Society.
 J. Press dress overcoats are of lambswool, cashmere, or camel hair, or of herringbone tweed with a velvet collar in the Chesterfield style.

-J. Press is said to carry on a traditional Ivy League style of men's clothing.
-J. Press caters most to an old-fashioned preppy subculture that eschews popular culture trends.
-The company makes an effort not to outsource the production of its clothing to developing countries or to use synthetic materials in its line.